 The 2013 Audi A5 comes with a turbocharged four-cylinder engine that generates 211 horsepower.
-The A5 Coupe comes with a six-speed manual transmission and Quattro all-wheel drive, an eight-speed automatic transmission is optional.
+The A5 Coupe comes with a six-speed manual transmission and Quattro all-wheel drive.
+An eight-speed automatic transmission is optional.
 The base A5 Cabriolet comes with front-wheel drive and a continuously variable transmission (CVT).
 Quattro is optional on the Cabriolet.
 The EPA reports that the A5 Coupe gets up to 22/32 mpg city/highway, which is good for the class.
 Cabriolet models are similarly impressive, returning up to 24/31 mpg city/highway.

 For 2013, the S5 Coupe loses its V8 engine, as all S5 models now feature a 333-horsepower, supercharged V6 engine.
 All-wheel drive and a six-speed manual come in the S5 Coupe, while the S5 Cabriolet gets a seven-speed automated manual transmission as standard equipment.
 Audi says that all S5 models have an electronically-limited top speed of 155 mph, and that the S5 Coupe will accelerate from 0 to 60 mph in 4.9 seconds.
-RS5 models offer even more performance cred, thanks to a 450-horsepower V8 engine.
+RS5 models offer even more performance cred thanks to a 450-horsepower V8 engine.
 The 2013 RS5 can accelerate from 0 to 60 mph in 4.5 seconds and has an electronically-limited top speed of 174 mph.

 While reviewers generally say that the A5 accelerates quickly, some note that the turbocharger doesn’t kick in immediately after stepping on the gas pedal.
-Others critics also counter that six-cylinder rivals offer more refined engines, or that the turbocharged four-cylinder works better in the A5’s smaller sibling, the Audi A3.
+Other critics also counter that six-cylinder rivals offer more refined engines, and that the turbocharged four-cylinder works better in the A5’s smaller sibling, the Audi A3.
 As a result, some reviewers say that if you have an eye for performance, you may want to step up to the Audi S5.